A Complete Planning Guide For Your Trip To Madrid

 Here are a list of the main nightclubs in Madrid: Kapital (a 7-story club), Pacha, Joy Eslava, and Fabrik which is 40 min outside city center you take a bus from Plaza Espana.

 There are a million bars in Madrid and truthfully, I think it is better to just happen upon one spontaneously and see what it has to offer.
-I will also provide the names of a few places, but really just go wherever.
+But, here the names of a few key places, should you want to plan out your nights more specifically.

 1. La Via Lactea-A bar in barrio Malasanya that has a 70s grunge feel to it with huge pool tables.
 If your night is going well, you should continue it at Club Nasti nearby.

-2. El Chapandaz– A bar in Moncloa (this area is kind of out of the way).
-This is a cave bar and the most popular drink here is leche de pantera (panther’s milk).
+2. El Chapandaz– A bar in Moncloa (this area is sort of out of the way).
+It is a cave bar and the most popular drink here is leche de pantera (panther’s milk).

 3. Ojala– In barrio Malasana, Ojala is what you could call a “beach bar” as there is sand all over the floor and cute beach decor all over the room.